 - 1. No outside assistance other than that planned by the race giving organization is permitted between checkpoints. - a.
-Exceptions may be made under emergency conditions as determined by the Race Marshal or a Race Judge. - 2.
+Exceptions may be made under emergency conditions as determined by the Race Marshal or a Race Judge.
+The Race Marshal must be informed of any exceptions. - 2.
 Mushers may aid each other in appropriate ways under emergency conditions. - 3.
-Outside assistance with repair to broken or destroyed equipment may be allowed under the supervision of the Race Marshal or a Race Judge. - 4.
+Outside assistance with repair to broken or destroyed equipment may be allowed under the supervision of the Race Marshal or a Race Judge.
+The Race Marshal must be informed of this exception. - 4.
 Mushers may receive assistance in cases of uncontrolled or lost dog teams. - a.
 Outside assistance must be accepted if a musher has lost complete control of a team; this includes motorized assistance. - b.
-The Race Marshal or a Race Judge must be notified of such a circumstance and will rule on its validity. - 5.
+The Race Marshal must be notified of such a circumstance and will rule on its validity. - 5.
 A musher may not receive assistance from any motorized vehicle between checkpoints except in the case of a medical emergency or a lost team. - a.
 Pacing with a vehicle is prohibited. - b.
 Dog trucks and/or handlers are allowed only at official assisted checkpoints unless helping a team that has officially scratched from the race (Note Rule II.B.3 regarding withdrawal).